shmorri/docs-casa-prod/3.1.4/source/administration/custom-branding.md

 # Custom branding

-In Casa administrators can supply their own logo and favicon to better match the organization's look and feel.
+In Casa, administrators can supply their own logo and favicon to better match the organization's look and feel.
 If you want to apply more advanced customizations, adding the custom branding plugin is the way to go (requires a valid license to operate).

 !!!
-Note:
+Note
     This page covers customizations available through the custom branding plugin.
-It is assumed you have already added it to your Casa installation and is in started state.
+It is assumed you have already added it to your Casa installation and started it.

-The plugin allows administrators to easily alter application's appearance.
-There are two ways to tweak the design: a quick point-and-click set of changes that you can preview immediately, or a more low-level approach that enables the possibility to supply your own CSS file and images (this is known as external assets directory usage).
+The plugin allows administrators to easily alter the appearance of applications.
+There are two ways to tweak the design: a quick point-and-click set of changes that you can preview immediately, or a lower-level approach that allows you to supply your own CSS file and images (this is known as external assets directory usage).

 ## Quick design customization

 Click on `Custom branding` in the admin console, and choose `Upload images and pick colors`.
-With this branding alternative you can apply a small but representative amount of visual changes effortlessly with zero CSS coding.
+With this branding alternative, you can apply some visual changes effortlessly with zero CSS coding.
 You can:

 * Supply your company logo and favicon
-* Choose the background color for page header
+* Choose the background color for the page header
-* Choose buttons colors
+* Choose button colors
-* Edit the text appearing in the footer
+* Edit the footer text

 ![quick design glance](../img/admin-console/custom-branding.png)

-Once you supply your files, color values, and footer text, click on Save and see the changes take immediately by navigating to a different page or opening a new browser tab.
+Once you supply your files, color values, and footer text, click on `Save` and see the changes take immediately by navigating to a different page or opening a new browser tab.
 Repeat the process till you get the combination that best matches your organization's look and feel.

 With "Primary buttons" we refer to the vast majority of buttons that trigger some action such as saving, updating or accepting - whether in the user pages or the admin UI itself.
-"Tertiary" conveys the meaning of undo, close or cancel, and "Secondary" for anything that does not fit any of the previous usages.
+"Tertiary" covers undo, close or cancel, and "Secondary" for anything that does not fit any of the previous usages.

 You can choose "Use defaults" if you feel comfortable with the [Bootstrap-like](https://getbootstrap.com/docs/4.0/components/buttons/) colors offered in Gluu Casa.

 ## Using the external assets directory

 !!!
-Note:
+Note
     Intermediate-level knowledge of CSS is required for this task.

 ### Background